anthonyhu/anthonyhu.github.io/index.md

 <p align='center'><img src='/img/me.jpg' alt='Me' width='200'/></p>

-I’m a researcher at Wayve, an autonomous driving company based in London, UK.
-My research interests are at the intersection of generative modelling, computer vision, and policy learning.
+I like building scalable world models from high-dimensional videos in order to train intelligent agents.

-I obtained a PhD from the University of Cambridge with my thesis entitled “Neural World Models for Computer Vision”.
-Prior to that, I went to Telecom Paris (a French Engineering Grande Ecole) and specialised in Maths and Computer Science.
+I lead generative world modelling at Wayve, an autonomous driving company based in London.
+I obtained my PhD in Computer Vision from the University of Cambridge, and prior to that I went to Telecom Paris with a specialisation in Maths and Computer Science.

 <!-- The timeline is defined in __config.yml.
 Needs `css, js, partials, scss` folders and `_layouts/about.html`-->